publiclab/publiclab-archive/notes/jenhu/04-03-2018/which-rgb-channel-is-the-near-infrared-saved-in-for-the-red-and-blue-filter.md

 ---
-title: "Which RGB channel is the near-infrared saved in for the red and blue filter?  "\ntagnames: 'spectrometer, infrared, near-infrared, filter, infragram-filters, color, question:infragram, answered, first-time-poster'
+title: "Which RGB channel is the near-infrared saved in for the red and blue filter?  "

+tagnames: 'spectrometer, infrared, near-infrared, filter, infragram-filters, color, question:infragram, answered, first-time-poster'
 author: jenhu
 path: /notes/jenhu/04-03-2018/which-rgb-channel-is-the-near-infrared-saved-in-for-the-red-and-blue-filter.md
 nid: 16061